-The 800m-5K runner
+The 800 m-5 K runner

-Steve Boyd is the headteacher at Queen’s University and coach of 2019 World Championship crew member Lyndsay Tessier.
+Steve Boyd is the headteacher at Queen’s University and the coach of 2019 World Championship crew member Lyndsay Tessier.
 Boyd says that center distance runners want plenty of aerobic stimulus without depleting themselves an excessive amount.
-“For masses of my middle distance runners, I’ll have them run say half-hour inside the morning and 50 [minutes] inside the night.”
-This is powerful for runners’ education for events from the 800m through the 5K.
+“For masses of my middle distance runners, I’ll have them run, say half an hour in the morning and 50 [minutes] at night.”
+This is powerful for runners’ education for events from the 800m through the 5 K.

 The experienced, excessive mileage marathoner

 Boyd says that for marathoners, it depends on their mileage and enjoyment.
 “For the experienced marathoner or someone who’s jogging upwards of one hundred miles per week, I generally have them double.
-It turns too risky to have a person jogging over ninety minutes at a time, regular.
+It turns too risky to have a person jogging for over ninety minutes at a time, regularly.
 It leads to too much fatigue.”

 The new marathoner

 If a person is new to marathoning, Boyd recommends single runs.
 “It’s crucial for new marathoners to get used to longer runs and running depleted.
-There are durations of the year, while doubling makes it feel to get the mileage up.
+There are durations of the year, while doubling makes it feel like getting the mileage up.
 However, there should be plenty of longer efforts for the new marathoner.
 You need if you want to do eighty-minute runs in one go to run a marathon properly.”